Fernand Hibbert

 Fernand Hibbert (3 October 1873 – 1928) was a Haitian novelist and is one of the most widely read Haitian authors.
 He is known for his satiric and humorous novels.

+Life

 Born in Miragoâne, Hibbert was educated in Paris, France, where he studied law and political science.
 After returning to Haiti in 1894, he worked as a teacher, politician, and diplomat.
+He was a member of the Liberal Party.
+He taught at Lycee Pétion from 1904.
+He worked as the Haitian minister plenipotentiary in Havana from 1916 to 1920.

+Writing

+Hibbert's writing career began with history essays and with journalism.
+He co-founded the newspaper Le Soir with Justin Lhérisson, and published works there between 1899 and 1908.

-Along with his contemporaries Frédéric Marcelin and Justin Lhérisson he worked to establish a uniquely Haitian novel.
+Along with his contemporaries Frédéric Marcelin and Justin Lhérisson, he is recognised for writing novels representative of the Haitian tradition.

 His 1908 novella Romulus was translated into English in 2013.

+Personal life

-He was the father of Haitian mathematician and statesman Lucien Hibbert.
+Hibbert married Marie Pescaye, a French woman he had met in Paris, in 1895.
+The couple had four children, including Haitian mathematician and statesman Lucien Hibbert.

+He died in Port-au-Prince in 1928.